A Persistence-Driven Edit Distance for Trees with Abstract Weights: Computing the Edit Distance

 Thus, to calculate $d_E(T,T')$, we need to solve $(2^{L+1}-1)\cdot (2^{L'+1}-1)$ linear binary optimization problems, each with equal or less than $2^L\cdot L \cdot 2^{L'}\cdot L'$ variables and equal or less that $2^L + 2^{L'}$ constraints.
 Substituting $L = \log_2(N)$ and $L' = \log_2(M)$ in these equations gives the result. \end{proof} \end{prop}

 Note that binary dendrograms are dense (with respect to $d_E$) in any dendrogram space as long as for any $\varepsilon >0$, there is $x\in (X,\odot,0_X)$ such that $d_X(x,0)<\varepsilon$.

 \begin{rmk} We end the manuscript with a remark about the computational cost of $d_E$ as described in \Cref{prop:complexity}.
-This result is, in fact, surprising.
-If we consider the latest implementation of the classical edit distance between unlabelled and unordered trees obtained with BLP \citep{TED}, then the complexity of the two metrics is very similar: the classical edit distance can be computed by solving $O(N\cdot M)$ BLP problems with $O(N\cdot M)$ variables and $O(N+M)$ constraints.
-Thus, the introduction of the ghosting and splitting edits, with all the complexities they carry, just increase the complexity by two $\log$ factors in the number of variables.
-This also suggests that there could be polynomial time approximation algorithms also for the metric $d_E$, as for the classical edit distance \citep{zhang1996constrained}. \end{rmk}
+We find this result surprising to some extent.
+If we consider a recent implementation of the classical edit distance between unlabeled and unordered trees obtained with BLP \citep{TED}, then the complexity of the two metrics is very similar: the classical edit distance can be computed by solving $O(N\cdot M)$ BLP problems with $O(N\cdot M)$ variables and $O(\log_2(M)+ \log_2(N))$ constraints - $O(N+M)$ if we count also the constraints restricting the integer variables to $\{0,1\}$, as the authors of \cite{TED} do.
+Thus, the introduction of the ghosting and splitting edits, with all the complexities they carry, just increases the cost by two $\log$ factors in the number of variables.
+Moreover, the condition used in \cite{zhang1996constrained} to make the classical edit distance tractable (that is, item (2) in Section 3.1. of \cite{zhang1996constrained}) is compatible with (M1)-(M4) and thus a constrained version of $d_E$ is well defined.
+We believe that it could be computed with a polynomial time algorithm.
+We leave this investigation to future works. \end{rmk}